Looking to learn WordPress?

 Managing Your WordPress Site

-Managing your WordPress site is an ongoing process that involves several tasks, including updating WordPress core, themes, and plugins, managing users, monitoring the site performance, and backing up your site.
+Managing your WordPress site is an ongoing process that involves several tasks, including updating the WordPress core, themes, and plugins, managing users, monitoring the site performance, and backing up your site.

 Here’s an overview of how to manage your WordPress site effectively: